 • general weakness, irritability, headaches and other so-called general symptoms.

-With duodenostasis, pain in the epigastrium or in the right hypochondrium is pronounced, they are twisting, bursting, paroxysmal in nature; also patients complain of rumbling in the abdomen, a feeling of bloating, bitterness in the mouth and vomiting of bile.
+With duodenostasis, pain in the epigastrium or in the right hypochondrium is pronounced, twisting, bursting, and paroxysmal in nature; Patients also complain of rumbling in the stomach, a feeling of bloating, bitterness in the mouth and vomiting bile.

 If duodenitis is combined with duodenal ulcer, the symptoms of the above disease come to the fore, namely, intense pain in the epigastric region on an empty stomach.

-If the disease proceeds for a long time, the mucous membrane of the duodenum atrophies and the synthesis of enzymes that contribute to normal digestion is disrupted.
-As a result, the deepest disorders occur not only in the organs of the gastrointestinal tract, but also in many other systems of our body, including the central and autonomic nervous systems.
+If the disease lasts for a long time, the mucous membrane of the duodenum atrophies and the synthesis of enzymes that contribute to normal digestion is disrupted.
+As a result, profound disorders arise not only in the gastrointestinal tract, but also in many other systems of our body, including the central and autonomic nervous systems.

 Diagnosis of duodenitis

-Complaints of the patient, anamnesis of the disease and an objective examination will help the doctor to suspect duodenitis.
-On palpation, varying degrees of pain in the epigastric region will attract attention.
-To clarify the diagnosis of duodenitis and differentiate it from other pathologies of the gastrointestinal tract, the patient may be prescribed:
+The patient's complaints, medical history and objective examination will help the doctor suspect duodenitis.
+On palpation, you will notice varying degrees of pain in the epigastric area.
+To clarify the diagnosis of duodenitis and differentiate it from other gastrointestinal pathologies, the patient may be prescribed:

-• EFGDS (esophagogastroduodenoscopy) - examination of the upper part of the digestive organs through a probe; may be performed with or without a biopsy;
+• EGDS (esophagogastroduodenoscopy) – examination of the upper part of the digestive organs through a probe; may be performed with or without biopsy;

 • study of gastric juice (determination of its acidity and composition);